BES POST Fellowship 2023

-Applications completed by 23:59 on Monday 13 June 2022.
+Please submit your application by 23:59 on Tuesday 13 June 2023.
 Late applications will not be accepted.
 A panel consisting of BES and POST personnel will assess the applications.
-Interviews will be held on week commencing 30th June 2022.
+Interviews will be held on week commencing 3rd July 2023.

 Any queries relating to the application process should be directed to Daniela Russi, Senior BES Policy Manager.
 You can also email POST to discuss general aspects of the scheme.
 Please note that neither the BES nor POST can advise on the strength or weaknesses of individual proposals.

 Candidates will have to receive parliamentary security clearance before they can receive the BES POST Fellowship.
 POST is a strictly non-partisan organisation.
 Fellows will be expected to abstain from any party political activity and generally to uphold the principles of parliamentary service, including a commitment to confidentiality, during their time with the Office.

 What is a POST fellowship?
 Who can apply for it?
 Who pays for it?
 We have put together a page with answers to some of the most frequently asked questions we get about POST fellowships.

 Support our mission and help develop the next generation of ecologists by donating to the British Ecological Society.